debMan/cheatSheets/lpic2-cheatsheet.md

 sync --file-system
 # Then:
 umount /dev/sdc1a

 # After all, you can eject
 eject /dev/sdc

+# Also you can power off devices like this:
+udisksctl power-off  --block-device /dev/sdb
+# udiskctl is a powerful tool
 ```

 _**Note:**_ `systemd` can handle mounts, currently controls `fstab` and can